aaron-grau/curic/react/projects/synthesizer/README.md

 code.
 Ask yourself, what's the minimal representation of your app's state as an object?

-For our synthesizer app, we first and foremost want to store the `notes` being play as an array of note names.
+For our synthesizer app, we first and foremost want to store the `notes` being played as an array of note names.
 In other words, your app's `state` shape will look something like this:

 ```js
 {